AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 $E_{mean}(x) = \frac{\sum_{i} E_i ~ ASK_i(x)}{\sum_{i} ASK_i(x)}$

-In addition to fuel consumption, the previous model can also be applied to other characteristics such as NO<sub>x</sub> or particulate emissions.
+In addition to fuel consumption, the previous model can also be applied to other characteristics such as NO<sub>x</sub> or particulate matter emissions.
 The fleet renewal models also allow to estimate the annual production of aircraft according to the traffic evolution.

 ### Improvements in aircraft operations

-The improvement of operations concerns the ground phases (taxiing, holding, etc.) and in flight (trajectory optimization, air traffic management, formation flights, etc.).
+The improvement of operations concerns both the ground phases (taxiing, holding, etc.) and the flight phases (trajectory optimization, air traffic management, formation flights, etc.).
 The potential gains in fuel consumption estimated by the industry range from a few percent to about ten percent.

-Regarding their modeling, it is complex to use historical data since they are often confused with data on energy consumption per seat and per kilometer.
+Regarding their modeling, it is complex to use historical data since they are often confused with <!-- included in--> data on energy consumption per seat and per kilometer.
 Therefore, an approach based on estimates of future gains is considered using logistic functions as for fleet renewal models.
 This time, the parameter $A$ represents the achievable consumption gain.
 The parameter $k$ corresponds to the implementation speed of the operational measure,